 Azimo has flexible transfer payment methods.
 This gives you a wide range of choices and ensures you don’t get locked out.
 The following are the acceptable payment methods.

 This money transfer provider can be used for personal and business cases.
-For business, Azimo launched Azimo Business to help small and medium scale enterprises in the UK and Europe to send money to 189+ countries and at costs that undercut banks by 50%.
+For business, Azimo launched Azimo Businessto help small and medium scale enterprises in the UK and Europe to send money to 189+ countries and at costs that undercut banks by 50%.

 If you have businesses in China, using the direct to payout method can give you some of the lowest transfer fees.
+However, if Azimo doesn’t fit your needs, we’ve created a list of top 10 money transfer companies to help you find the right money transfer provider.

 Azimo is a Private Limited Company incorporated in the United Kingdom on 3 January 2012.
 Its company number is 07895399 and its official address is 9th Floor 107 Cheapside, London, United Kingdom, EC2V 6DN.
 Out of the four original founders Ricky Knox, Michael Kent, Marek Wawro, and Marta Krupinska, only Michael and Ricky are remaining the others left the company to pursue other interests.